 Dan Brantingham (Air Force)

-Chaplain, Colonel Brantingham currently serves as the Command Chaplain, United States Air Forces in Europe and United States Air Forces Africa, Ramstein Air Base, Germany.
+Chaplain, Colonel Brantingham currently serves as the Command Chaplain, United States Air Mobility Command at Scott Air Force Base in IL.
 He has served on active duty since 1994.
-His duty assignments include Sheppard Air Force Base, Texas (job training base), Osan Air Base, Republic of Korea (fighter base), Arlington National Cemetery, Virginia, Vandenberg Air Force Base, California (space and missile base), the United States Air Force Academy, Colorado, and various staff jobs.
+His duty assignments include Sheppard Air Force Base, Texas (job training base); Osan Air Base, Republic of Korea (fighter base); Arlington National Cemetery, Virginia; Vandenberg Air Force Base, California (space and missile base); the United States Air Force Academy, Colorado; Command Chaplain, United States Air Forces in Europe and Africa; and various staff jobs.

 Michael Brown (Navy)

-Michael was commissioned into the Navy’s Chaplain Candidate Program in 2010, and was commissioned as an active duty chaplain in 2012.
+Michael was commissioned into the Navy’s Chaplain Candidate Program in 2010 and was commissioned as an active duty chaplain in 2012.
 He served as a staff chaplain aboard Naval Station Norfolk from 2013-2016.
 He then reported to his first Marine Corps assignment as battalion chaplain with 1st Tank Battalion, 1st Marine Division in CA. In April 2017, he transferred to 2nd Battalion, 7th Marines, and deployed to the Middle East, serving his unit spread across Syria, Iraq, Jordan, Kuwait and Afghanistan in support of Operations Inherent Resolve and Enduring Freedom.
-He began his current assignment in September 2018 as command chaplain aboard the guided missile cruiser, USS LAKE CHAMPLAIN, in San Diego, CA.
+He is currently stationed at Kings Bay, GA.

 Maya Dietz (Army Reserves)

 Maya's journey to the Army as a Chaplain was long and winding, including work as a high school math teacher with TFA, multiple assignments overseas as a diplomat with the Department of State, and more graduate school time than she would care to admit.
-Although it was not always obvious to her, it is now clear that God was preparing her for her current work in an interfaith environment serving others in their times of greatest need.
-Maya is grateful to be on this current adventure with her husband and two daughters.
+Once in the Army chaplaincy Maya served in Korea and Hawaii before transferring to the Army Reserves.
+Maya is currently the Battalion Chaplain for a unit in Missouri, near where she lives with her husband and two daughters.